-3. Serving Line Responsibilities:
+3. Servi ing Line Responsibilities:

-- 1. Serves students and staff in a friendly manner. - 2.
-Serves only prescribed portions to all customers. - 3.
-Serves a neat and attractive tray. - 4.
-Maintains a clean serving line. - 5.
-Protects food between serving periods. - 6.
-Does not rely on others to restock the serving line.
+1. .
+Serves students and staff in a friendly manner

+2. .
+Serves only prescribed portions to all customers

+3. Serves a neat and attractive tray

+4. .
+Maintains a clean serving line

+7. Protects food between serving periods

+5. Does not rely on others to restock the serving line

-4. Personal Responsibilities:
+4. Perso onal Responsibilities:

-- 1. Maintains a high standard of personal hygiene. - 2.
-Follows assignments given by manager. - 3.
-Maintains a friendly attitude toward co-workers and customers. - 4.
-Completes work assignments on time. - 5.
-Reports to work on time. - 6.
-Willingly accepts duties assigned by manager. - 7.
-Follows dress code which consists of uniform approved by CNP Manager, approved shoes, and hair net.
+1. .
+Maintains a high standard of personal hygiene

+2. .
+Follows assignments given by manager

+.
+Maintains a friendly attitude toward co-workers and customers

+4. .
+Completes work assignments on time

+5. .
+Reports to work on time

+6. Willingly accepts duties assigned by manager

+7. 7.
+Follows dress code which consists of uniform approved by CNP Manager, approved

+shoes, and hair net.
 No jewelry except watch and wedding rings.
+No long of

+fingernails

-No long or false fingernails. - 8.
-Follows all local, state, and federal requirements and procedures regarding the operation of a child feeding program. - 9.
-Conducts personal business after 2:00pm. - 10.
-Reasonable phone calls and visits. - 11.
-Assists substitutes willingly. - 12.
-Comes to work consistently.
+8. 5.
+Follows all local, state, and federal requirements and procedures regarding the

+operation of a child feeding program

+9. Conducts personal business after 2:00pm

+0. Reasonable phone calls and visits

+1. Assists substitutes willingly

+2. Comes to work consistently

+Days miss sed this y year:

+Suggestion ns for Im mprovement:

+Comment by Princ cipal/Supervising Administrator:

+Commant hy Empl mlovico.

+Comment by Emp ployee:

+This report t has bee een discussed with employee: yes no

+Principal/C CNP Ma anager/CNP Director Date

+I am famil iar with n the contents of this report:yesno

+Employee Date

+Linpidyce Dute